Hindley Street: Architecture and art

 Notable buildings include the five-star Mayfair Hotel, formerly the Colonial Mutual Life building, which opened in 1934, with Premier Richard Layton Butler calling it "a monument to future confidence in our country".
-Built in only nine months, it provided work for local tradesmen during the Great Depresssion, and was the tallest building in Adelaide for around 30 years.
+Built in only nine months, it provided work for local tradesmen during the Great Depression, and was the tallest building in Adelaide for around 30 years.
 The building was for years the home of the first commercial radio station in South Australia, Radio 5DN, before being abandoned for a while and then refurbished in 2014 as the Mayfair.